 Whataburger is in headlines a lot lately.
 From an adorable baby photoshoot to giving away free food, the company is doing big things.
 While Whataburger's latest endeavor may not be physically large, its implications are, well, you'll see.
-Normally, we see snack stadiums around the Super Bowl.
-Whataburger didn't want to wait for that, though.
+This is one creative way to eat Whataburger.

-No, they've gone ahead and made a snack stadium with the Super Bowl a few months out yet.
+They've gone ahead and made a snack stadium with the Super Bowl in mind.
 Snackers and football fans alike will agree that the Whataburger stadium is too good to be true.

 Remember when we said this venture isn't physically large?
 We may have spoken too soon.
 The Whataburger-themed stadium is six feet by ten feet.
 Relatively speaking, it's no AT&T Stadium.
 Compared to most snack stadiums, though, this creation is fairly monstrous.

-An artist named David Aguilar teamed up with food fanatics to build the stadium.
+An artist named Derek Aguilar teamed up with food fanatics to build the stadium.
 If you've been to Whataburger, you'll recognize the stands.
 They're made from classic Whataburger boxes.

 The box-based stands are supported by Styrofoam cups and dipping sauces.
 The green "grass" is actually not grass nor turf but labels that read jalapeno.